srinandan/srinandans-hybrid/README.md

 ## Installation

 The default installation process uses workload identity.
-If you are going to use the default installation process, please ensure the following steps are completed:
+If you are going to use the default installation process, a Google Service Account called `apigee` will be created and assigned appropriate roles.

-1. A Google Service Account called `apigee` exists.
-If you have a different GSA, please update the vars.sh file.
-2. The GSA has all necessary roles assigned.

-This installation assumes GKE.
+This default installation assumes GKE.
 However, all the steps with the exception of ASM are identical when running outside GKE.
 Please see this [link](https://cloud.google.com/service-mesh/docs/unified-install/install#amazon-eks) for instructions on how to change ASM install for other platforms.

 ### Managing access to the control plane